gcallah/JohnGray/papers/callahan.md

 In "Berlin, Oakeshott, and Enlightenment," Gray undertakes an interesting comparison of these two prominent critics of rationalism.
 But he misunderstands Oakeshott in a fundamental way when he writes, "If, for Oakeshott, all forms of knowledge are at bottom practical..."
 (1997, p.
 86).
-But Oakeshott quite explicitly rejects that view, writing "The world of practice... will be found to be abstracting defective from the standpoint of the totality of experience...
+Oakeshott quite explicitly rejects that view, writing "The world of practice... will be found to be abstract and defective from the standpoint of the totality of experience...
 [and] that (consequently) it is without any direct relationship with other abstract worlds of experience, such as those of science and history..."
 (Oakeshott 1933, p.
 249).
 One might respond, "Well, that is just the early Oakeshott," were it not the case that he again, forty-two years later, rejects the idea that theory can be reduced to practice (Oakeshott